Wood Won’t Take Wood Stain? (Here’s The Fix!)

 To strip the sealer off, use CitriStrip or any other paint stripper but ensure the stripping compound is compatible with wooden surfaces.
 Some chemical and solvent-based strippers can damage the wood, so stay away from them.

-3. The Pores are Clogged
+3. Surface Pores are Clogged

 4. Softwood or Tight-Grained Wood